 What is anime pilgrimage?

 Anime pilgrimage is any practice that involves travel motivated by the use of real locations as the basis for settings and background art of anime works.
 Seichijunrei (聖地巡礼 sacred site pilgrimage) is a broad category of activities, the only fixed requirement being to physically move to the locations in question.
 Someone who engages in seichijunrei is called a seichijunrei-sha (聖地巡礼者).
 Butaitanbou (舞台探訪 scene hunting) is more specific, a disciplined practice that generally involves searching for locations without preexisting guides or references, taking photographs precisely composed to match the cuts from the work as closely as possible, and usually describes investigative work that happens concurrently with or soon after the initial broadcast or screening of new works.
-A seichijunrei-sha (聖地巡礼者) is someone who engages in seichijunrei.
-A butaitanbou-sha (舞台探訪者).
-On this website, these activities are collectively referred to in English as anime pilgrimage, or just pilgrimage.
+Someone who engages in butaitanbou is called a butaitanbou-sha (舞台探訪者).
+On this website, seichijunrei and butaitanbou are collectively referred to in English as anime pilgrimage, or just pilgrimage.

 This article is still a work-in-process.
 The target breath and depth of information are such that I anticipate it will take most or all of 2021 to get it to a stable state, as I work on it one piece at a time.
 I’ve put it up as a live page despite it being just the bones at this point, so you can see changes as they happen, rough notes, half baked ideas and all.
 If there’s anything you’d like to see here, by all means get in touch.

 Table of Contents